DevShree-31/netflix-gpt/README.md

   - Made a constants files
   - Registered TMDB API & Created an API access token
   - Get Data from TMDB API by making a call for now Playing movies
+  - Created custom hook for nowPlaying Movies and TrailerVideos
 # Features
 - Login/Signup
   - signin/SignUp form